-Diseases of respiratory insuffciency
+Diseases of respiratory insufficiency

 When breathing is impaired, your lungs can’t easily move oxygen into your blood and remove carbon dioxide from your blood (gas exchange).
 This can cause a low oxygen level or high carbon dioxide level, or both, in your blood.
-Respiratory insuffciency refers to conditions that reduce your body’s ability to perform gas exchange, including:
+Respiratory insufficiency refers to conditions that reduce your body’s ability to perform gas exchange, including:

 - Chronic Obstructive Pulmonary Disease (COPD): a progressive lung disease that includes emphysema and chronic bronchitis.
 Asthma and rare genetic conditions, such as cystic fibrosis, can also lead to COPD.
 Interstitial Lung Disease: represents a large group of conditions that scar the alveoli (the air sacs in your lungs) and decrease your lungs’ ability to perform gas exchange.

 - Neuromuscular Disease: refers to conditions that affect the nerves and muscles that control breathing.
 Examples include amyotrophic lateral sclerosis (ALS), often called Lou Gehrig’s disease; muscular dystrophies; and myasthenia gravis.
-As these conditions progress, loss of nerve function can lead to diffculty in breathing and respiratory insufficiency.
+As these conditions progress, loss of nerve function can lead to difficulty in breathing and respiratory insufficiency.

 - Restrictive Lung Disease: refers to conditions where lung volumes are limited, reducing the lungs’ ability to fully with with air.